 Troubleshooting common Chromebook printing issues

-With PaperCut’s Chrome-native Mobility Print extension, you really shouldn’t have too many problems when it comes to discovering printers and printing your documents.
-But if you get stuck, here are some Chromebook printing issues —and how to fix them.
+With PaperCut’s Chrome-native Mobility Print extension, you really shouldn’t have too many problems when it comes to discovering printers and printing your documents. but if you do have any of the below, here’s some solutions:

 - Login to one of the affected Chromebooks.
 In the browser’s address bar, type chrome://policy